Synthesizing Proxy Applications for MPI Programs: Method Implementation

 \subsection{Tracing Communication Events}

+Siesta currently supports most synchronous and asynchronous MPI calls, such as MPI\_Irecv, MPI\_Allreduce, etc., with the exception of one-sided communication (e.g., MPI\_Put).
+In addition, I/O trace and MPI-I/O are also not considered in this study.
+According to existing studies \cite{tpds16gamblin,ipdps17frank,jpdc19zhang}, the process of I/O trace is similar to that of communication trace.
+We believe that the method proposed in this study can also be generalized to I/O trace via further engineering efforts.

 To trace MPI calls, we use the MPI profiling interface (PMPI) to intercept MPI function calls.
-The role of PMPI is to provide convenient interfaces to insert customized code before and after an MPI function.
-Our tracing tool is implemented based on mpiP \cite{ppopp01mpip}, which provides higher-level interfaces over PMPI.
-As mpiP only outputs aggregated statistics based on all MPI events, we modify its implementation of wrapper creations to obtain detailed information of each MPI event.
+PMPI provides convenient interfaces to insert customized code before and after an MPI function.
+Our tracing tool is implemented based on mpiP \cite{ppopp01mpip}, leveraging its higher-level interfaces over PMPI.
+To capture detailed information for each MPI event, we customized mpiP's implementation of wrapper creations since mpiP only generates aggregated statistics based on all MPI events.

 The communication trace we record contains the id of the process (also called rank), name, and parameter information of MPI function calls.
 For data buffers in some functions, like MPI\_Send and MPI\_Recv, we do not record the exact content in the buffer, since it is costly and unnecessary.
 Recording the data volume is sufficient to reproduce the performance of the MPI function call.